How to use Smart Referral Networks in Your Medical Practice

 - Primary care providers tend to over-rely on a handful of trusted specialists.
 Seven in 10 say they refer to the same specialists regardless of their specialty or availability, and only four in 10 say they are always confident their referral was appropriate for the patient.

 The bottom line is, only about one-quarter of medical referrals take place as the referring physician intended.
 And about one-quarter of medical errors result from missed referrals or other breakdowns in the referral process.
-Much room for improvement exists for medical referral practices and results.
+Much room for improvement exists for medical referral practices and referral processes.

 Intelligent Referral Networking Improves Care Quality and Your Profitability